In the following sections I use a short story to explore these subjects. There are three parts, with commentary as the storyline progresses.

 Interestingly, the most passionate advocates of human spaceflight do so in almost eschatological terms.
 British physicist Stephen Hawking has famously said that he fears the future of humankind is at risk until we establish a permanent presence in space.[1]

 Certainly some space enthusiasts are simply caught up with the romance of the technology, but others see more practical economic, and societal justifications.
 The billions ploughed into the Apollo program undoubtedly led to new technologies, industries, and associated employment.
 It also placed the United States, in a positive light, at the center of the world stage.
-Determining the ultimate value of these effects is difficult, but it’s not inconsequential.
+Determining the ultimate value of these effects is difficult, but its not inconsequential.

 Meanwhile, the cost of a mission to establish a Mars base is truly staggering, and the technological hurdles are just as formidable.